WWTI: History

-Programming

-Syndicated programming

-Syndicated programming on WWTI includes The Big Bang Theory, Dr. Phil, Judge Judy, and The Doctors among others.

 News operation

 For its entire existence, WWNY has held the number one spot in Nielsen ratings by a wide margin.
 It has been the dominant station in the North Country because the station had the market to itself until WWTI signed on.
 Even after this station began maintaining a minimal local news presence for many years, WWNY remained the most watched outlet.
 WWTI's original news team was quite small compared with other big three stations operating news departments.
 Its first attempt at airing newscasts and competing with WWNY ceased in early 1991.
 Four years later, a second attempt was established and the station maintained a small news team similar to the previous effort.

 After the Ackerley Group acquired WWTI, it became more reliant on content originating from its sister stations in Upstate New York, particularly flagship WIXT in Syracuse.
 In July 2002, a two-hour weekday morning show called Daybreak debuted on this station.
-The broadcast, airing from 5 until 7, was simulcasted on sister stations WIVT in Binghamton and WUTR in Utica.
+The broadcast, airing from 5 to 7 a.m., was simulcast on sister stations WIVT in Binghamton and WUTR in Utica.
 The newscast was produced by WIXT from a secondary set at its studios and included brief localized updates (focusing on Watertown) twice an hour.
 Most coverage, however, presented was regional in nature with area-wide weather forecasts.